udexon/SAIGON/SAIGON_def.md

 `key:` indicates start of key. `::` marks the end of key.

 ```
-#!smjson
+#!saigon
 c:
 p:: /home/hongwu/devel/5gl/coldef/h_5json
 l:: 2030
 d:: example history file
-E:: php smgdb.php array: a ap: b ap: array: swap: c apk: array: swap: c apk: je: s:
+E:: php saigon.php array: a ap: b ap: array: swap: c apk: array: swap: c apk: je: s:
 ::
 #end
 ```

-`#!smjson` may appear anywhere in the text file, indicating the beginning of SMJSON parsing. `#end` marks the end.
-As such, SMJSON can be included in any textfile.
+`#!saigon` may appear anywhere in the text file, indicating the beginning of SMJSON parsing. `#end` marks the end.
+As such, SAIGON can be included in any textfile.
 These tags maybe excluded from a dedicated SMJSON file.

 Double colon suffix `key::` can be used for single value or string as termination is newline.